microsoft/microsoft-ui-xaml-specs/active/UIElement/ElementCursor.md

 # Description

 **UIElement.ProtectedCursor** (type: [CoreCursor](https://docs.microsoft.com/uwp/api/Windows.UI.Core.CoreCursor))
-Set this property to change the cursor when the pointer is over this element.
+Gets or sets the cursor that displays when the mouse pointer is over this element.
+Defaults to null, indicating no change to the cursor.

+If a parent and descendant element both have this property set, and the pointer is over the descendent, the descendant's value is used and the parent's value is ignored.

 A pointer is 'over' an element if it hit-tests to the element or a child element.
 A related example of this is the [ButtonBase.IsPointerOver](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.Primitives.ButtonBase.IsPointerOver) property.